bertomartin/git-recipes/content/03-object-database.md

     end
 {: lang="ruby" }

-I respond to any GET request and capture the path into a `shorturl` parameter.
+The application responds to any GET request and captures the path into a `shorturl` parameter.
 We can then ask a `Store` object to give us a value corresponding to our `shorturl` key.

 I need to have some kind of store object to map a short URL to a long URL.
 After pondering this dilemma for a while, I have come up with the following solution in a new file `lib/store.rb`: